3 Years Since My Feet Left the Day Job

-Today marks one year since I’ve been at Inspire To Thrive full time.
+Today marks 3 years since I’ve been at Inspire To Thrive full time.
 Many people think I work from home in my pj’s but those that know me will tell you that I’m out and about quite early with clients on many days since I left the day job.

 Of course, there are a few days I’m home and can be found on my side deck or desk with Hunter by my side working away on the laptop.
 Alas, those days have become less over the past year as I gained more clients and worked from their locations.

-When I first started, I planned on being home on Mondays and Fridays to do work on the computer and meet with clients Tuesdays, Wednesdays and Thursdays.
-That quickly altered as appointments changed and clients’ needs developed.Today marks one year since I’ve been at Inspire To Thrive full time.
+When I first started, I planned on being home on Mondays and Fridays to do work on the computer and meet with clients Tuesdays, Wednesdays, and Thursdays.
+That quickly altered as appointments changed and clients’ needs developed.Today marks 3 years since I’ve been at Inspire To Thrive full time.
 Many people think I work from home in my pj’s but those that know me know that I’m out and about with clients on many days since I left the day job.… Click To Tweet

-So what I have done and learned in the year?
+So what I have done and learned in the year after I Left the Day Job?

 Outsourcing To The Rescue!